jeremygray/pyfilesec/docs/source/index.rst

 developers of software presentation programs for human subjects research.
 Anyone needing file management with compatible security goals could potentially benefit.

+From a security perspective, the goal is to better protect files in the local environment, and reduce the chances of their accidental disclosure.
+The goal is not to defends against all possible adversarial attacks.

 **Example use-case:** A research team might wish to collect data on illegal drug-use (or other HIPAA-covered information).
 To keep the window of accidental disclosure as small as possible, such sensitive information is best protected